 Kristal has been involved in a number of quality assurance and policy related activities.
 Of note, she reviewed chapters in “Mental health: A person-centred approach” (Procter et al, 2014) and LGBTI Position statement feedback/consultation to New Zealand Nursing Organisation (2016), guest speaking (midwifery) and has been interviewed for media features (NZ Herald), and Kai Tiaki Nursing Journal (Oct 2020) and interviewed for 95Bfm radio (2021).

 Kristal was recently involved in a project collecting the stories of women experiencing interpersonal violence via the Impact Collective.
 These stories informed Domestic Violence policy in 2019.
 She has also worked for Shine as a contractor, working in education and training in 2019.

 Currently, Kristal is working in private practice; she is contracted to a youth health organisation, sees private adult clients and ACC clients and is also facilitating mental health and addictions/trauma education for Registered Nurses across Aotearoa.
-She is also involved in University clinical supervision for undergraduates and Masters of Clinical practice in mental health; as well as consultancy work for workforce development.
+She is also involved in University clinical supervision for nursing in mental health and addiction; as well as consultancy work for workforce development.